 Horror of Dracula

 Was that chill on the back of your neck the brush of a bat’s wings, or Dracula himself, hunting you through the night?
-Don’t look over your shoulder; we’ve found a planet with a red sky for Dracula to drink the blood of his unlucky victims.
+Don’t look over your shoulder; we’ve found a planet for Dracula to drink the blood of his unlucky victims.
 The father of vampires can build his castle on the night side of YZ Ceti d, a tidally locked planet with one side plunged in perpetual darkness.
 Perfect for a cursed count who might prefer the cover of night for his dark deeds.
 If he makes the journey through this rocky planet’s twilight zone to the day side, he can stalk his prey under the eerie light of a blood-red sun.

 Army of Darkness